TrakHound/MTConnect.NET/src/MTConnect.NET-SHDR/README.md

 ### ShdrAdapter
 The example below creates a new ShdrAdapter for the Device "OKUMA.Lathe".
-The added DataItem will be sent using the "adapter.SendCurrent()" method
+The added DataItem will be sent using the "adapter.SendChanged()" method
 ```c#
 using MTConnect.Adapters.Shdr;